The Western Logo

 Size and Space Requirements

-Minimum size for the Western logo is 1-inch wide.
+Minimum size for the Western logo (any variation) is 1.25 inches, or 90 pixels, wide.

 No other graphic element should touch, overlap or be combined with the Western logo.

 These rules also apply to the horizontal version of the logo.